 Sharing microscopy data

 When publishing your microscopy data, it is important to share the data in a way that allows others to access and reuse it.
 This often involves depositing the data in a public repository.
-The choice of repository depends on the type of data you have and the requirements of your field.
+The choice of repository depends on the type of microscopy data you have.

 Ideally you already have your imaging data stored in OMERO.
 However, since the Leiden University OMERO is not accessible from the internet it is not possible to directly transfer the data to a public repository.
-Therefore you need to export the data from OMERO to a local computer and then upload it to the public repository.
-Different repositories require different organization of the (meta)data.
-To maintain the organization of your data it is recommended to export the data from OMERO in a specific way.
-Please reach out to the OMERO admins for help with this.
+Also, different repositories require different organization of the (meta)data.
+Please reach out to us so we can help you to get your imaging data in the right format.

 Repositories

-The BioImage Archive accepts microscopy data from all different modalities. https://www.ebi.ac.uk/bioimage-archive/
+The BioImage Archive accepts microscopy data from all different modalities.
+Submitting your imaging data requires adding metadata according to the REMBI standard.

 More info: